 The conversation between Chris and Mr Radio Restorer struck a chord with me.
 The mere mention of Radio Rentals and Chris’ logical question made me consider my early years.

-The 70s were about knackered secondhand black and white TV’s.
-The 80s were about the upgrade a colour TV.
+The 1970s were about knackered secondhand black and white TV’s; the 1980s were about the upgrade a colour TV.
 We stayed loyal to Zaki and he supplied us with knackered colour TV’s.
-Moving to colour was a huge step change for us but there was a bigger leap about to land.
+Moving to colour was a huge step-change for us but there was a bigger leap about to land.
 The video recorder was on the scene and they were expensive.
-Some came with a remote control … a wire connecting the remote control to the video recorder.
-There were 2 main models, the top loading (clunky) or the slightly more smooth front loading.
+Some came with a remote control; a wire connecting the remote control to the video recorder.
+There were two main models: the top loading (clunky) or the slightly more smooth front loading.
 The video recorder had arrived but they were expensive.

 A few years later the reason why came to me.
 Basically we could not afford to buy outright at the time.
 We could manage a monthly payment to rent, but to buy outright, no chance!
 So during the interview when Chris asked the question, I knew straight away what the answer would be from Mr Radio Restorer.